MohamadFazel/Align-3D/README.md

    This will save the generaged images in the png-format.

    # Support
-   If you happen to have any questions please shoot us an email at:
+   If you happen to have any questions please shoot me an email at:

    Mohamadreza Fazel, fazel.mohamadreza@gmail.com